parkermac/LO/extract/tef/README.md

 # README for the tef code

-## Code to do TEF extractions and processing.
+### This is code to do TEF extractions and processing.
 The code also works on the segments between TEF sections, for example to make volume-integrated budgets of volume, salt and salinity variance.

-## WORKFLOW OVERVIEW
+#### WORKFLOW OVERVIEW

 In order to get to where you can run `flux_salt_budget.py` you first need to go through two separate workflows because these prepare the independent information at (1) TEF sections, and (2) segments between the sections.